ksfi/calibration_challenge/readme.md

 I believe I could estimate the distortion coefficients of the camera for more accurate results, I infered the depth of the frames for a video but with poor results.

-I saw you prefer using static typing hints so I added mypy coverage afterward (--check-untyped-defs).

 I've achieved below 10% of error on the labeled set and a poor 33% on the unlabeled set, good enough for the Comma team to accept it though.